 0:23 And you can see why.
 It's triumphal.
 I won't feel anything, but if I could, I would feel triumphal at having lived at all, and at having lived on this splendid planet, and having been given the opportunity to understand something about why I was here in the first place, before not being here.

-0:48 Can you understand my quaint English accent?
-Like everybody else, I was entranced yesterday by the animal session.
-Robert Full and Frans Lanting and others -- the beauty of the things they showed.
+0:55 Like everybody else, I was entranced yesterday by the animal session.
+Robert Full and Frans Lanting and others; the beauty of the things that they showed.
 The only slight jarring note was when Jeffrey Katzenberg said of the mustang, "the most splendid creatures that God put on this earth."
 Now of course, we know that he didn't really mean that, but in this country at the moment, you can't be too careful.
-(Laughter)

 1:26 I'm a biologist, and the central theorem of our subject: the theory of design, Darwin's theory of evolution by natural selection.
 In professional circles everywhere, it's of course universally accepted.
 In non-professional circles outside America, it's largely ignored.
 But in non-professional circles within America, it arouses so much hostility --

 2:22 Contemporary court cases often concern an allegedly new version of creationism, called "Intelligent Design," or ID.
 Don't be fooled.
 There's nothing new about ID.
 It's just creationism under another name, rechristened -- I choose the word advisedly --

 2:46 The arguments of so-called ID theorists are the same old arguments that had been refuted again and again, since Darwin down to the present day.
 There is an effective evolution lobby coordinating the fight on behalf of science, and I try to do all I can to help them, but they get quite upset when people like me dare to mention that we happen to be atheists as well as evolutionists.
 They see us as rocking the boat, and you can understand why.
-Creationists, lacking any coherent scientific argument for their case, fall back on the popular phobia against atheism.
-Teach your children evolution in biology class, and they'll soon move on to drugs, grand larceny and sexual pre-version.
-(Laughter)
+Creationists, lacking any coherent scientific argument for their case, fall back on the popular phobia against atheism: Teach your children evolution in biology class, and they'll soon move on to drugs, grand larceny and sexual "pre-version."

 3:40 In fact, of course, educated theologians from the Pope down are firm in their support of evolution.
-This book, "Finding Darwin's God," by Kenneth Miller, is one of the most effective attacks on Intelligent Design that I know, and it's all the more effective because it's written by a devout Christian.
+This book, "Finding Darwin's God," by Kenneth Miller, is one of the most effective attacks on Intelligent Design that I know and it's all the more effective because it's written by a devout Christian.
 People like Kenneth Miller could be called a "godsend" to the evolution lobby,

 4:14 But here, I want to say something nice about creationists.
 It's not a thing I often do, so listen carefully.

 4:29 I've already said that many individual evolutionists, like the Pope, are also religious, but I think they're deluding themselves.
 I believe a true understanding of Darwinism is deeply corrosive to religious faith.
 Now, it may sound as though I'm about to preach atheism, and I want to reassure you that that's not what I'm going to do.
 In an audience as sophisticated as this one, that would be preaching to the choir.